Subsidized vs. Unsubsidized Federal Student Loans

 Unsubsidized student loan details

 Unsubsidized federal student loans apply interest to the loan amount from the start.
 Interest on unsubsidized loans begins accruing upon disbursement (or upon enrollment in school), and continues through the full life of the loan.

 Learn more about affordable student loan options from Charter One

-You can find helpful information about financing your college education, including federal and private loan options.
+You can find helpful information about financing your college education, including federal and private student loan options.
 If you are interested in additional student loan resources or have questions, call a student loan specialist at 1-800-721-3969, and we'll help walk you through the entire process of financing your child's education.